 - Official GitHub Action

-bochmann-software/codeguard@v1, integrated in two lines of YAML. - 126 built-in rules in 12 categories, including ASP.NET conventions, async best practices, naming, architecture, complexity thresholds, testability, documentation, and error handling.
+codecharter mcp), with one-command setup for Claude Code, Cursor, Claude Desktop, Windsurf, and Gemini viacodecharter mcp install. - 120+ built-in rules across multiple categories, including ASP.NET conventions, async best practices, naming, architecture, complexity thresholds, testability, documentation, and error handling.

-- Output in four formats for different CI workflows: console, JSON, SARIF v2.1 for GitHub Code Scanning and GitLab SAST, and GitHub annotations for PR inline comments.
+- Output in four formats for different CI workflows: console, JSON, SARIF v2.1 (consumed by GitHub Code Scanning and GitLab SAST), and GitHub annotations shown directly on the pull request diff.

 Three design decisions